LiveIn Helper

 Having routines and schedules, incorporating help, and setting reasonable objectives can help individuals and families balance work and caregiving.
 When people share work, make use of support services, and look after themselves and their loved ones, life can be healthier and more sustainable.

-Why managing work and caregiving is becoming every family’s reality.
+Why balancing work and caregiving is becoming every family’s reality.

 All over the United States, more adults are caring for family members while working full-time.
 Studies show that almost 1 in 5 Americans helps care for an aging loved one.
 (Caregiving in the United States 2020, n.d.)
 This is a big change in how families live and work.